AliEl-AK/Mean_Reversion_Trading_Bot/README.md

-# Moving Average Trading Bot Readme
+# Moving Average Trading Bot
 ## Introduction
 Welcome to the Moving Average Trading Bot!
 This trading bot is designed to analyze historical price data, implement a moving average strategy, and conduct backtesting to assess the performance of the strategy under different settings.
 By utilizing the Bybit API for real-time data and MySQL server for data storage, this bot provides a flexible and comprehensive